JuliaLang/julia/doc/src/devdocs/aot.md

     Currently when compiling images, Julia runs the trace generation in a different process than the process performing the AOT compilation.
 This can have impacts when attempting to use a debugger during precompilation.
 The best way to debug precompilation with a debugger is to use the rr debugger, record the entire process tree, use `rr ps` to identify the relevant failing process, and then use `rr replay -p PID` to replay just the failing process.

 Once the methods to be compiled have been identified, they are passed to the `jl_create_system_image` function.
-This function sets up a number of data structures that will be used when serializing native code to a file, and then calls `jl_create_native` with the array of methods. `jl_create_native` runs codegen on the methods and merges them all into one large LLVM module. `jl_create_system_image` then records some useful information about what codegen produced from the module.
+This function sets up a number of data structures that will be used when serializing native code to a file, and then calls `jl_create_native` with the array of methods. `jl_create_native` runs codegen on the methods produces one or more LLVM modules. `jl_create_system_image` then records some useful information about what codegen produced from the module(s).

-The module is then passed to `jl_dump_native`, along with the information recorded by `jl_create_system_image`. `jl_dump_native` contains the code necessary to serialize the module to bitcode, object, or assembly files depending on the command-line options passed to Julia.
+The module(s) are then passed to `jl_dump_native`, along with the information recorded by `jl_create_system_image`. `jl_dump_native` contains the code necessary to serialize the module(s) to bitcode, object, or assembly files depending on the command-line options passed to Julia.
 The serialized code and information is then written to a file as an archive.

 The final step is to run a system linker on the object files in the archive produced by `jl_dump_native`.
 Once this step is complete, a shared library containing the compiled code is produced.